UPDATE September 2021:

 PUP.Optional.Crossrider installs are typically triggered by bundlers that offer software you might be interested in and combine them with adware or other monetizing methods.

-According to Malwarebytes and many other reputable online security websites, Crossrider was hiding malware in software bundlers, which would then infect the user’s computer.
+According to Malwarebytes and many other security websites, Crossrider (the development platform) was used to infect devices with malware.

 Risk Impact: High

 Adware.Crossid is a security risk that displays advertisements in certain social networking sites and Web browsers.

 Another 2018 article from Malwarebytes describes how Crossrider was infecting computers with fake Adobe Flash updates:

 A new variant of the Crossrider adware has been spotted that is infecting Macs in a unique way.
 For the most part, this variant is still quite ordinary, doing some of the same old things that we’ve been seeing for years in Mac adware.
 However, the use of a configuration profile introduces a unique new method for maintaining persistence.